edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 If your solution uses any of the renamed options or environment variables you will need to make the appropriate changes to use the new names.

-See [Command Line Options](../microservices/configuration/CommonCommandLineOptions/#config-provider) page for more details on the above options and the [Command-line Overrides](../microservices/configuration/CommonEnvironmentVariables/#command-line-overrides) section for more details on the above environment variables
+See [Command Line Options](../microservices/configuration/CommonCommandLineOptions/#config-provider) page for more details on the above options and the [Command Line Overrides](../microservices/configuration/CommonEnvironmentVariables/#command-line-overrides) section for more details on the above environment variables

 ## Database